Charleston, South Carolina: Reconstruction

-After the defeat of the Confederacy, federal forces remained in Charleston during Reconstruction.
-The war had shattered the city's prosperity, but the African-American population surged (from 17,000 in 1860 to over 27,000 in 1880) as freedmen moved from the countryside to the major city.
+After the defeat of the Confederacy, U.S. soldiers remained in Charleston during the Reconstruction era.
+The war had shattered the city's prosperity.
+Still, the African-American population surged (from 17,000 in 1860 to over 27,000 in 1880) as freedmen moved from the countryside to the major city.
 Blacks quickly left the Southern Baptist Church and resumed open meetings of the African Methodist Episcopal and AME Zion churches.
 They purchased dogs, guns, liquor, and better clothes—all previously banned—and ceased yielding the sidewalks to whites.
 Despite the efforts of the state legislature to halt manumissions, Charleston had already had a large class of free people of color as well.
 At the onset of the war, the city had 3,785 free people of color, many of mixed race, making up about 18% of the city's black population and 8% of its total population.
 Many were educated and practiced skilled crafts; they quickly became leaders of South Carolina's Republican Party and its legislators.
-Men who had been free people of color before the war comprised 26% of those elected to state and federal office in South Carolina from 1868 to 1876.
+Free men of color comprised 26% of those elected to state and federal office in South Carolina from 1868 to 1876.

+The Pacific Guano Company, established in 1861, opened a plant in Charleston which consumed immense quantities of menhaden scrap brought from the water by the vessels which carried on their return trip a supply of South Carolina phosphates for the Woods Hole, Massachusetts factory.
 By the late 1870s, industry was bringing the city and its inhabitants back to a renewed vitality; new jobs attracted new residents.
 As the city's commerce improved, residents worked to restore or create community institutions.
 In 1865, the Avery Normal Institute was established by the American Missionary Association as the first free secondary school for Charleston's African American population.
 Gen. Sherman lent his support to the conversion of the United States Arsenal into the Porter Military Academy, an educational facility for former soldiers and boys left orphaned or destitute by the war.
 Porter Military Academy later joined with Gaud School and is now a university-preparatory school, Porter-Gaud School.